akgold/stickr/README.md

 A common use case would be to include in an [R Markdown](https://rmarkdown.rstudio.com/) document, that would be done using `stickr_insert("tidyverse")`.
 If trying to insert inline, consider using `dpi` argument.

+# GitHub Rate Limits
+If you're performing unauthenticated calls to get stickers, you'll probably hit rate limits quite quickly.
+See the [gh](https://github.com/r-lib/gh) package documentation for details on how to provide a GitHub PAT to authenticate and get higher rate limits.

 # Package Maintainers
 Want to make sure users can get your sticker with `stickr`?
 Two steps!